 - 5. Separate the unknown samples to be tested on the front table far enough apart to allow one and only one team at each station at a time. - 6.
 Limit the time that a team can be allowed at each station to 3-5 minutes to allow adequate time to judge all the teams. - 7.
-Record the actual conductivity as indicated by your conductivity meter, the conductivity as indicated by a digital display on or attached to their device, and the color of the LED light at each station.
+In advance of the tournament determine and record the actual mass of each sample (3 samples for Regionals, 4 samples for States/Nationals).
+During the testing period for each team, record the voltage and the force/mass asindicated by a digital display on or attached to their device, and the color of the LED light at each station.
 Do not show the team their results until they have completed all unknowns.
 No program modification is allowed once the team starts their evaluation at the front tables.
-(See Detector Building score sheet) - 8.
-Allow the teams to work on the 10 -15 written question anytime during the rotation.
-The results are only used to break ties.
-Written questions shall be directly related to the hardware and software used in this year's event.
-Event supervisors can request sample question by emailing John Loehr at jfloehr@soinc.org. - 9.
-If the device fails during the round, the team's score will be based on their score up to the point of failure and the team will be placed in Tier 2.
+(See Detector Building scoresheet) - 8.
+Allow the teams to work on the written question anytime during the rotation. - 9.
+If the device fails during the round, the team's score will be based on their score up to the point of failure and the team will be placed behind all of the teams who had devices that were able to complete all the tests.